tlienart/equistatlab/index.md

 ## Stay tuned
 Through this website we plan to share code that will assist the interested reader with the following tasks: (i) conducting simulations to assess the effectiveness of the statistical and econometric tools we create, (ii) estimating egalitarian equivalent treatment effects and determining optimal treatment rules using both experimental and observational data, and (iii) visualizing the core theoretical results achieved throughout our research.

----
+### Disclaimer

-This material is based upon work supported by the [National Science Foundation](https://www.nsf.gov/) under [Grant # 2313969](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2313969).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author (s) and do not necessarily reflect the view of the National Science Foundation.
+[^a]: Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author (s) and do not necessarily reflect the view of the National Science Foundation.

 ---